ddsky/api-league-clients/dart/doc/FoodApi.md

-final maxVitaminB6 = 80.9; // double | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving. final minVitaminB12 = 30.4; // double | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving. final maxVitaminB12 = 80.9; // double | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving. final sort = meta-score; // String | The strategy to sort recipes by.
-See a full list of supported sorting options. final sortDirection = ASC; // String | Whether to sort ascending or descending (ASC or DESC). final offset = 0; // int | The number of recipes to skip, between 0 and 900. final number = 3; // int | The number of recipes, between 1 and 100.
+final maxVitaminB6 = 80.9; // double | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving. final minVitaminB12 = 30.4; // double | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving. final maxVitaminB12 = 80.9; // double | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving. final sort = meta-score; // String | The strategy to sort recipes by. final sortDirection = ASC; // String | Whether to sort ascending or descending (ASC or DESC). final offset = 0; // int | The number of recipes to skip, between 0 and 900. final number = 3; // int | The number of recipes, between 1 and 100.